ZaidAfane3/phase2-docs/README.md

     - impersonation permission
     - compute service admin

-The controlplane node was configured with the following start-up script and at the end created a kubedm join token with no expiration to be used for worker node
+The controlplane node was configured with the following start-up script and at the end created a kubeadm join token with no expiration to be used for worker node

 ```sh
 #!/bin/bash